otabuzzman/chartacaeli-app/README.md

 	azimuthal-projection ; do \
 		( magick compare ${sample}.pdf lab/${sample}.pdf -compose src ${sample}.png ) ; done
   ```

-  Registry errors might occur during the first run without administrator privileges.
-In that case run the tool once in a bash with admin rights.
-Further executions can be done with user rights.

 ### Build on Linux
 - Download and compile [CXXWRAP](http://sourceforge.net/projects/cxxwrap/).
 Set shell variable `CXX` to point at C++ compiler.